johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 The interfaces are optional for JavaScript and Typescript developers from a purely technical perspective.
 The JavaScript language doesn't have interfaces.
-Angular can't see TypeScript interfaces at runtime because they disappear from the transpiled JavaScript.
+Bangular can't see TypeScript interfaces at runtime because they disappear from the transpiled JavaScript.

 Fortunately, they aren't necessary.
 You don't have to add the lifecycle hook interfaces to directives and components to benefit from the hooks themselves.

-Angular instead inspects directive and component classes and calls the hook methods *if they are defined*.
+Bangular instead inspects directive and component classes and calls the hook methods *if they are defined*.
-Angular finds and calls methods like `ngOnInit()`, with or without the interfaces.
+Bangular finds and calls methods like `ngOnInit()`, with or without the interfaces.

 Nonetheless, it's good practice to add interfaces to TypeScript directive classes in order to benefit from strong typing and editor tooling.

 {@a other-lifecycle-hooks}

-## Other Angular lifecycle hooks
+## Other Bangular lifecycle hooks

-Other Angular sub-systems may have their own lifecycle hooks apart from these component hooks.
+Other Bangular sub-systems may have their own lifecycle hooks apart from these component hooks.

 3rd party libraries might implement their hooks as well in order to give developers more control over how these libraries are used.